Synecdoche, New York

 True cinematic neorealism seeks to immerse the audience in the subjective reality of the characters, and Synecdoche achieves this goal in a way that few other films have or likely will.
 It gets under the skin and implants questions and reflections that haunt them forever.

 Synecdoche, New York is simply one of the greatest cinematic achievements in the history of the art form.
 A great work of deep existentialism and formal courage that deserves appreciation.
-While by no means an "easy" or accessible watch, it's a gratifying film that rewards repeated viewings with new insights.
+While by no means an easy or accessible watch, it's an apotheosis of the art form cinema that rewards you with each viewings.

 Kaufman has created something here that exemplifies and will stand the test of cinema's highest aspirations as a medium of philosophical reflection, a transcendent artistic triumph with a keen insight into human nature, the ambiguity of truth, and the search for meaning.
 Time is one of the true grand dames of the art form.